306: Time of the Apes

 The 1978 expansion of the Science Museum of Minnesota in St. Paul housed three new exhibit halls and the new William L. McKnight-3M Omnitheater.

 It’s the Joshua Light Show!

-The Joshua Light Show is a visual effects display that is closely linked with psychedelic rock of the late ’60s.
+The Joshua Light Show is a psychedelic visual effects display used by many bands during shows in the late 1960s/early 1970s.
 The effect is created by projecting light through a gently agitated pool of immiscible colored liquids.

 I’m Frances Farmer!

 Frances Farmer was a glamorous actress who appeared in a number of movies during the 1930s.
 However, she had a notorious temper, an abrasive personality, and a problem with alcohol.
 During the 1940s she was repeatedly hospitalized for mental illness, although in retrospect it is unclear just how mentally ill she was.

 “Catherine!
 Johnny!”
 Catherine’s Vivien Leigh and Johnny is John Berryman now.

 Actress Vivien Leigh struggled with the effects of bipolar disorder throughout her adult life.
 John Berryman was a poet and professor of literature.
 He struggled with depression and alcohol abuse for years before his suicide in 1972.

 Issey Miyake is a Japanese clothing designer known for his high-tech designs.